 The Campus Ministry office at Saint Martin’s University supports students as they grow in their faith and spirituality through programs and activities that are rooted in our core values of faith, reason, service and community.
 Together with our monastic community, Benedictine Institute and service immersion programs, Campus Ministry is dedicated to promoting and teaching about our Catholic identity in the context of Benedictine spirituality.

-Retreats, interfaith initiatives, community outreach projects, religion classes and liturgy and prayer services are among the many ways students can explore, strengthen, celebrate and encourage one another on their faith journey.
+Retreats, interfaith initiatives, community outreach projects, small faith-sharing groups, liturgy and prayer services are among the many ways students can explore, strengthen, celebrate and encourage one another on their faith journey.
 Members of our community from all religions and religious backgrounds and without a faith tradition are invited and encouraged to share in all that Campus Ministry does.
-Programs through the University’s Office of Interfaith Initiatives and participation in student-led organizations like HANDS and The Interfaith Movement give our students avenues to develop leadership skills and build bridges of appreciation and understanding among people from many faith traditions.
+Programs through the University’s Office of Interfaith Initiatives give our students avenues to develop leadership skills and build bridges of appreciation and understanding among people from many faith traditions.

 “The Theology of Zombies?
 Lady Gaga and Judas?
 If you had told me five years ago that I would be giving a series of talks with titles like that, I would have rolled my eyes and laughed.
 I was a monk and a librarian, and that was that.”
 Father Peter Tynan spurs lively discussions in the residence halls.